Gordon–Van Tine Company Historic District

 Gordon–Van Tine Company Historic District, Historic industrial district in Davenport, United States.

-The district encompasses four buildings at Federal and Charlotte Streets, including a four-story brick office and a five-story reinforced concrete structure.
+The Gordon-Van Tine Company Historic District consists of four industrial buildings at Federal and Charlotte Streets, including a four-story brick office structure and a five-story reinforced concrete factory building.
+The structures feature different construction methods typical of early-20th-century manufacturing facilities.

-Two buildings in the district now function as residential spaces, offering 113 apartments spread between the former office building and factory warehouse.
+Two of the buildings now serve as residential spaces with about 113 apartments spread across the former office building and the factory warehouse.
+Access and viewing options may be limited since these are now private residential areas.

 Location: Davenport